 Nobody in any setting—including students in classroom, rehearsal, and performance contexts—should be asked to remove a mask or be penalized in any way for wearing a mask.

-Time Limits, Occupancy, Room Rest
+Social Distancing, Room Occupancies, Time Limits, Room Rest

 Practice Rooms and Room Reservations

 Music practice rooms in the Diamond Building can be reserved through the school’s electronic kiosk system.
 In order to use the kiosks, you will need your Juilliard ID card.
 For more information about how the system works, please see the practice room page on My Juilliard.